J0ey17/J0ey17/README.md

 Welcome to my Github!

 ### A little about me:
-I am 24, I have done my undergrad in Computer Science from KIIT.
+I am 25, I have done my undergrad in Computer Science from KIIT.
-Currently studying Network Pentesting and working towards getting my eCPPT.
+Currently studying Network and WebApp pentesting.
 I love learning about networking, new exploits/vulnerabilities, writing scripts to automate pentesting, and practicing my skills on HTB & THM.
 I write blogs on medium about Certifications and Pentesting in general.